Managing Symptoms and Side Effects

 - Sexual difficulties

-Side effects from breast cancer treatment are often temporary and tend to go away after treatment is completed.
-However, some side effects may last longer or be irreversible.
-Reducing the dosage, changing medications, or delaying treatment regimens can be potential options to help manage some side effects.
-Palliative care can also be helpful in preventing or relieving side effects from treatment.
+Side effects are often temporary and go away after treatment ends.
+However, some may last longer or be permanent.
+Lowering doses, changing medications, or delaying treatment can help manage them.
+Palliative care can also help prevent or relieve side effects.